answerrocket/skill-framework/readme.md

 This is a framework for creating AnswerRocket skills.
 It provides decorators and utilities for turning your code into something that can be invoked by our platform.

+# Install
+`pip install skill-framework[ui]` to install the library with the local preview server

+`pip install skill-framework` for a plain install

 There are three command line utilities installed along with this library:

 `package-skill <your_entry_file>.py` - packages your skill for upload to your AnswerRocket environment.
 This will generate a